Just a little about me…

 Doctor of Educational Ministry (DEdMin), Master of Theology-Applied Theology (ThM-AT), Master of Theological Studies-Missions Emphasis (MTS) with Midwestern Baptist Theological Seminary in Kansas City, Missouri, and a Bachelor of Science in Religion with Liberty University in Lynchburg, Virginia.

-Certified Trauma Professional (CTP) through Evergreen Certifications in 2018 with yearly continuing education requirements to maintain my certification.
-Current certification expires on October 4, 2024.
+Certified Trauma Professional (CTP) through Evergreen Certifications in 2018 as ordained clergy with yearly continuing education requirements to maintain the certification.
+The current certification expires in October 2025.
+For an updated list of completed Continuing Education (CE) training to maintain the certification, please visit Team Room: War, Hope, and Growth

 Applied Suicide Intervention Skills Training (ASIST) in 2010.